-The gold standard for hair restoration is follicular unit micro and mini grafting.
-Four thousand grafts or more can be placed in a single procedure under local anesthesia.
-The satisfaction rate is high and the surgery can be repeated if more grafts are needed.
+The gold standard for hair restoration is Follicular Unit Micro and Mini Grafting.
+Four thousand grafts or more can be placed in a single, minimally invasive procedure under local anesthesia.
+The method works by redistributing your own hair follicles to the trouble spots around the hairline and scalp.
+Understandably, the patient satisfaction rate for this procedure is very high and the surgery can be repeated if more grafts are needed.

 By the age of 50, approximately 50% of the male population will experience male pattern hair loss, and in 20%, it can start as early as the late teens.
 Testosterone blockers can arrest the process in male-to-female patients, and hair that was lost can be restored with hair grafting for a more feminine appearance.